daksh-kawadkar420/Blog-Application-REST-API/README.md

 3. Implement  Pagination and Sorting in the API's.
 4. Implement Tests on REST API’s using Postman REST Client.
 5. Implements SwaggerUI with Rest API.
-6. Implement Tests of REST APIs with JWT using Swagger UI.